deartc/Quality-Project-Teresa-Hawkins/README.md

-I used power bi to visually display the Verizon churn  rate and how focusing on this Verizon webpage test might affect this churn rate.
-The power bi link is :
+I used Power Bi to visually display the Verizon churn  rate and how focusing on this Verizon webpage test might affect this churn rate.
+The power bi pdf is :

 [VerizonChurnReport.pdf](https://github.com/deartc/Quality-Project-Teresa-Hawkins/files/9611038/VerizonChurnReport.pdf)